chrisdoc/thesis/thesis.md

 0x25 & CONNECT ACK & GSM terminal establishes a call\
 0x28 & CLOSURE & NA\
 0x29 & GB PS PAGING & GPRS terminal is paged in the PS domain\
- [tab:eventtype]

 OpenCoverageMap
 ---------------

 OpenCoverageMap was a project and master thesis done by a colleague of mine at the University of Applied Science Upper Austria.
-Dieter Schlosser @Schlosser2012 goal was to create an open network coverage map for mobile networks.
+Dieter Schlosser [@Schlosser2012] goal was to create an open network coverage map for mobile networks.
 Instead of relying on measurements and coverage reports handed out by network operators he was using smartphones that were doing the measurements.
-This approach, where users a carrying out work, is know as crowd-sourcing @Surowiecki2004.
+This approach, where users a carrying out work, is know as crowd-sourcing [@Surowiecki2004].

 ##### Purpose